minhhienvo368/NYC_Crashes/README.md

   - Deaths/injuries/both ?
   - How about passengers/driver/pedestrians/cyclists ?

-- Can values be consolidated? (e.g. `Truck` and `truck` refer to the same thing)
-- Are there some columns where most of the data is missing ?
-- Can you fill in some missing values ?
-- Is the date format correct?
-- Are some values integers that should be float or vice-versa ?
-Change the `dtype`.

 During the cleaning process, you might ask yourself some questions like:

-- _When should I drop my column when I have missing data ?_
+- _When should I drop my column when I have missing data?
+1. columns contain than 5%, 30%, >50% missing values?
+No...it depends
-- _What do I do if I can't fill in every missing value ?_
+- _What do I do if I can't fill in every missing value ?
 - _How long should my cleaning process take to run ?_

 And the response is: **it depends.**